-B. Legal Authority

-The legal authorities for disclosures under this agreement are the Social Security Act (Act) and the Privacy Act of 1974, as amended.
-Section 224(h)(1) of the Act provides that the head of any Federal agency shall provide information within its possession as the Commissioner of Social Security may require for purposes of making a timely determination of the amount of the reduction, if any, required by section 224 in benefits payable under Title II of the Act.
-42 U.S.C. § 424a(h).
-Section 453(j)(4) of the Act provides that OCSE shall provide the Commissioner of Social Security with all information in the NDNH.
-42 U.S.C. § 653(j)(4).
-Disclosures under this agreement shall be made in accordance with 5 U.S.C. § 552a(b)(3), under a routine use published in a systems of records notice as required by the Privacy Act, and in compliance with the matching procedures in 5 U.S.C. § 552a(o), (p), and (r), which describes matching agreements, verification by agencies of information, the opportunity for individuals to contest agency findings, and the obligations of agencies to report proposals to establish or change matching programs to Congress and the Office of Management and Budget (OMB).
+The legal authorities for disclosures under this agreement are:

+- 1. Section 453(j)(4) of the Social Security Act (Act) provides that OCSE shall provide the Commissioner of Social Security with all information in the NDNH.
+42 U.S.C. §653(j)(4). - 2.
+Section 224(h)(1) of the Act provides that the head of any federal agency shall provide information within its possession as the Commissioner of Social Security may require for purposes of making a timely determination of the amount of the reduction, if any, required by section 224 in benefits payable under Title II of the Act.
+42 U.S.C. §424a(h).

+Disclosures under this agreement shall be made in accordance with 5 U.S.C. §552a(b)(3), which allows disclosure under a routine use that has been published in a systems of records notice as required by the Privacy Act, and also in compliance with the matching procedures in 5 U.S.C. §552a(o), (p), and (r), which describe matching agreements, verification by agencies of information, and the opportunity for individuals to contest agency findings, and the obligations on agencies to report proposals to establish or change matching programs to Congress and the Office of Management and Budget (OMB).
-C. Definitions

-See Appendix B.